AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ---
 unique-page-id: 42762749
-description: Marketo Engage Activities Integration - Marketo Measure - Product Documentation
+description: "[!DNL Marketo Engage] Activities Integration - [!DNL Marketo Measure] - Product Documentation"
-title: Marketo Engage Activities Integration
+title: "[!DNL Marketo Engage] Activities Integration"
 exl-id: 463ad9b2-e1bd-49dd-8bf5-0da7b7132f05
 ---
-# Marketo Engage Activities Integration {#marketo-engage-activities-integration}
+# [!DNL Marketo Engage] Activities Integration {#marketo-engage-activities-integration}

-As part of the overall Marketo Measure and Marketo Engage Integration, this effort to pull in Marketo Activities plays a huge role.
+As part of the overall [!DNL Marketo Measure] and [!DNL Marketo Engage] Integration, this effort to pull in Marketo Activities plays a huge role.
 Through Marketo Activities, the system tracks events such as Click Email, Change Score or Change Status in Progression - these activity types can be pared down and defined to select a subset that are eligible for touchpoints.
 Once touchpoints are created on these activities, they get tracked in the engagement journey and measured alongside your other marketing channels such as Paid Search or Partner Marketing.

 ## Requirements {#requirements}

 * Production Marketo instance
-* Production Salesforce or Microsoft Dynamics instance
+* Production [!DNL Salesforce] or [!DNL Microsoft Dynamics] instance
-* Any paid Marketo Measure subscription
+* Any paid [!DNL Marketo Measure] subscription
-* Marketo People Sync Enabled (Marketo Measure Settings)
+* Marketo People Sync Enabled ([!DNL Marketo Measure] Settings)
-* Marketo Programs Enabled (Marketo Measure Settings)
+* Marketo Programs Enabled ([!DNL Marketo Measure] Settings)
-* Marketo Activities Enabled (Marketo Measure Settings)
+* Marketo Activities Enabled ([!DNL Marketo Measure] Settings)

 ## Setup {#setup}